sxarad/powerext/README.md

 ## Requirements
-1. Microsoft Visual C++ 2015 Redistributable is required.
+1. [Microsoft Visual C++ 2015 Redistributable](https://www.microsoft.com/en-us/download/details.aspx?id=53587 "Visual C++ 2015 Redistributable") is required.
 Chances are you already have this on you machine.
-You can always download it from Microsoft's download center: x86 or x64.
 2. .NET Framework - Although PowerExt itself doesn't use any managed code the unmanaged APIs that it uses are installed by .NET Framework so you will need a version of .NET Framework.
+(The extension has been tested with .NET 3.5 and 4.7)

 ## Screenshot